-Astrobiobound!
-The Search for Life in the Solar System: Worksheets (J-K, M)

-A. Activity 4: This activity focuses on the concept of engineering constraints and getting students to identify where they participated in the engineering design cycle throughout the lesson.
+- · Astrobiobound!
+The Search for Life in the Solar System: Worksheets (J-K, M) - A. Activity 4: This activity focuses on the concept of engineering constraints and getting students to identify where they participated in the engineering design cycle throughout the lesson.
 Encourage students to think of everything that limited what they attempted to do with their mission, how they tested ideas, and how the team solved problems.
-Each of these examples should be written directly onto (K) Engineering Design Cycle, demonstrating the iterative engineering process they have just participated in.
-Examples would include the limited mass that can be lifted by the rocket booster available, the electrical power that is required by each system onboard, and staying within the predetermined budget including all of the group discourse and problem solving required to solve those engineering problems.
+Examples would include the limited mass that can be lifted by the rocket booster available, the electrical power that is required by each system onboard, and staying within the pre-determined budget including all of the group discourse and problem solving required to solve those engineering problems.

-Differentiation Tip: Ask students to consider other constraints that might limit a mission beyond what they discussed here.
+- Differentiation Tip: Ask students to consider other constraints that might limit a mission beyond what they discussed here.
 For example, a stationary lander mission needs to be able to land safely in the terrain chosen to meet the science goals.
-After a little research, your students may realize that it is impossible to land safely in some kinds of terrain (such as mountains or the slopes of a volcano).

-B. Ask students to share their constraints and accommodations with the class.
+After a little research, your students may realize that it is impossible to land safely in some kinds of terrain (such as mountains or the slopes of a volcano). - B. Ask students to share their constraints and accommodations with the class.
 The goal of this sharing process is to have the students listen critically to their peers' explanations, explain their own solutions, and question others' explanations.